Challenge of developing in Jekyll via remote Linux server

-- Restart Notepad++ if you had it running
+- Restart Notepad++ if it’s running

-- Unzip and copy plink and ansicon to a folder of your choosing (I put them both in the Notepad++ folder as its where the CLI defaults to and I’m lazy)
+- Unzip and copy plink and ansicon to a folder of your choosing (I put them both in the Notepad++ folder as it’s where the CLI defaults to, and I’m lazy)

 - Open a CLI at the Notepad++ folder and run

 ansicon.exe plink.exe -ssh [email protected] -pw yourpasword, replacing the relevant parts with your user/server IP/password.

 - All going well, you can now replicate that command in Notepad++.
 Open Notepad++, select Plugins -> NppConsole (should be there if you restarted and copied the dll correctly).
 Run the command and you are set!

 If you have a saved profile in PuTTy you can replace the command with